Search

 • Non-indexed special characters: `’!&+=|/:;”,?*\

-For example, to search for [CPE], since the square bracket "[" is indexed, you need to use one of the following terms: [cpe, or ?cpe, or *cpe.
-The term cpe alone will not return the required result.
+For example, to search for [CPE], because the square bracket "[" is indexed, you must use one of the following terms: [cpe, ?cpe, or *cpe.
+Searching for the term cpe alone does not return the required result.

 Wildcards